c3mohamn/warmains/README.txt

 4. Store all level 80 items.
 	- Store items in JSON most likely, since static data.
 	- Store item thumbnails somewhere.

+5. Create Schema for buffs - where buffs for a character will be stored.

+TODO BONUS:
+1. Talents.